 Access to the small Watershed Zone #3 has traditionally been through the neighbor to the west and is a short distance (+/-800’) from the boundary to Stevens Mills Slide Road through the neighbor where power is available along the town road.

-While developed access is provided to Watershed Zone #5, there is a gap in the legal right to use this road as it runs through the lands of Blair (see marketing maps).
-However, this road has been used to access this zone over the past many decades.
+While developed access is provided to Watershed Zone #5, there is a gap in the legal right to use this road as it runs through the lands of Howarth (see marketing maps).
+However, this road has been used to access this zone in the past.

 Elevation ranges from 3,015’ ASL (Above Sea Level) along the southern boundary which follows 2.6 miles along several mountain peaks, to 985’ ASL near the Route 105 road frontage.

 Timber data in this report are based on a monumented and comprehensive timber inventory completed in the fall of 2017.
-After applying growth for 2018-2021 using regional FIA data averages, the timber data reveal a total sawlog volume of 9,459 MBF International ¼” scale (3.6 MBF/commercial acre) with 39,884 pulpwood cords (15.3 cords/commercial acre).
-The combined total commercial per acre volume is 22.6 cords, close to the regional average.
-Stumpage values were assigned to the volumes in April of 2022, producing a property-wide Capital Timber Value (CTV) of $2,637,900 ($1,013/ acre).
-Note that the timber data is based only on the productive forest stands and NOT any of the acreages within the “No Touch” zone.
-See the Timber Valuation in this report for details.
+After applying growth for 2018-2022 using regional FIA data averages, the timber data reveal a total sawlog volume of 9,686 MBF International ¼” scale (3.7 MBF/commercial acre) with 40,641 pulpwood cords (15.6 cords/commercial acre).
+The combined total commercial per acre volume is 23 cords, close to the regional average.
+Stumpage values were assigned to the volumes in January of 2023, producing a property-wide Capital Timber Value (CTV) of $2,823,300 ($1,084/ acre).
+Note that the timber data is based only on the productive forest stands and NOT any of the acreage within the “No Touch” zone.

-The property represents an exceptional potential sugarbush opportunity, given the high maple stocking and terrain which slopes downhill to the access points.
+Portions of the property represent a potential sugarbush leasing opportunity, given the high maple stocking and terrain which slopes downhill to the access points.
 The timber data indicate a total gross potential tap count of 159,0000 taps, with 99% of the taps from sugar maple.
-Trees 9” and greater were considered, providing an average of 61 taps/acre, covering the property’s commercial acres.
-Also, the timber data indicate that an additional ±86,000 taps may become available in the coming decades from the maple resource within the 5-8” diameter class.
+Trees 9" and greater were considered, providing an average of 61 taps/acre, covering the property's commercial acres.

 The conservation easement on the property will be held by the Vermont Land Trust (VLT), a Vermont-based organization and one of the most respected conservation organizations in the nation.
 A working forest "partnership" with VLT offers the new owner predictability and cooperation, given the long history and solid reputation this land trust has established regarding the easement lands under its jurisdiction.